Sustainability at Stong’s Market

 Here’s an interesting article on some of the unique challenges with paper bags.

-More Sustainable Changes
+More Sustainable Initiatives

-For almost a year now we have partnered with the local Food Stash foundation in an effort to divert some of our food waste from going to the landfill.
+For over a year now we have partnered with the local Food Stash foundation in an effort to divert some of our food waste from going to the landfill.
 Food Stash Foundation has a twofold mission to rescue food from producers and suppliers that would have been destined for the landfill and to deliver edible food items to charities as well as food-insecure households in Vancouver.
 They receive an average of 12,000 lbs of food per month.

 We have switched our receipts to EcoChit paper.
 EcoChit plants one tree for every case of paper which means they give more than they take from Earth’s beautiful forests.
 Not to mention these receipts are 100% BPA and BPS Free and come on a recyclable core.
 Starting today, our receipts will also be completely optional.
 After all, reducing trumps recycling.